Azrielx86/VulkanApp/README.md

 # Vulkan Triangle Draw Example

-This is an example of a Vulkan Application in C++, only to draw a single triangle :skull:
+This is an example of a Vulkan Application in C++, based on my previous [Vulkan Triangle Example](https://github.com/Azrielx86/VulkanTriangle)

 ## How to execute it